-Have you discovered that you have a secret talent for tagliatelle or a penchant for patisserie making during lockdown life?
-I myself have finally cracked how to make a Victoria sponge, and rather pleased about it.
+Discovered that you have a secret talent for tagliatelle or a penchant for patisserie making?
+I myself have finally cracked how to make a Victoria sponge, and am rather pleased about it.
 People keep telling me it’s easy, but I can’t fathom how they’ve come to this conclusion.
 My sponges are more-often flatter than a pancake!
-If you’re taking your lockdown hobby to new heights, perhaps it’s time to update your space to have a pro-style kitchen.
+If you’re taking your hobby to new heights, perhaps it’s time to update your space to have a pro-style kitchen.

 So, let’s have a peak around some chef’s kitchens shall we?

 First up is Prue Leith.
-The co-head judge on The Great British Bake Off and cook book author has a bright yellow handleless design, with lots of open shelving for her dry ingredients and hundreds of utensils, oils and herbs that she can easily access thanks to her lazy Susan – which has been with her in three different kitchens.
+The co-head judge on The Great British Bake Off and cook book author has a bright yellow handleless design.
+It offers lots of open shelving for her dry ingredients.
+Plus hundreds of utensils, oils and herbs that she can easily access thanks to her lazy Susan.
+It has been with her in three different kitchens.

 - “When it comes to design, easy access is key for a kitchen that works well.
 I hate scrabbling in drawers and crouching down to get into the back of a cupboard.
-I have a larder with narrow shelves so I can see all of my jars and tins, and on the kitchen shelves, where I can easily reach, are jars of the most commonly used ingredients like sugar, flour and rice.”
+I have a larder with narrow shelves so I can see all of my jars and tins.
+On the kitchen shelves, where I can easily reach, are jars of the most commonly used ingredients.
+For example, sugar, flour and rice.”

 - “Tools and utensils should be hanging on wall racks, with everything tidied away drawers, leaving surfaces uncluttered.”

-Speaking of The Great British Bake Off, the kitchen of former contestant, cook book author and youtuber Chetna Makan, which you can see more of in our October issue, is in a U-shape using a peninsula, creating a dedicated cooking zone.
+Speaking of The Great British Bake Off, here’s the kitchen of former contestant, cook book author and youtuber Chetna Makan.
+You can see more of this in our October issue.
+The kitchen is in a U-shape using a peninsula, creating a dedicated cooking zone.
 Guests can socialise with Chetna, but they won’t interrupt the cooking process.

 Chetna’s top tips: